-Shampoo: Opt for a more invigorating shampoo that will really get the follicles on your scalp to perk up.
-Try Lush’s Big shampoo ($26, lushusa.com) for a thick root look.
-Really work your shampoo onto your head too by massaging your scalp, stimulating blood flow.
+Opt for a more invigorating shampoo that will really get the follicles on your scalp to perk up.
+Try Lush’s Big Shampoo for a thick-root look.
+Really work your shampoo onto your head, too, by massaging your scalp, stimulating blood flow.

-Conditioner: Here is where a lot of products that weigh your hair down get snuck into your daily routine.
-Steer clear of anything that says “hydrating” and “smoothing” on the bottle because these most likely have oils in them that will keep your hair from gaining volume.
+Here is where a lot of products that weigh your hair down get snuck into your daily routine: Steer clear of anything that says “hydrating” and “smoothing” on the bottle because these most likely have oils in them that will keep your hair from gaining volume.

-Blowdrying: First step, spray a heat protectant all over hair.
-Be sure to flip your head over and start blowdrying with a round brush.
-After the dampness is gone, flip the hair back over and begin to blow dry the rest in sections.
+First step: Spray a heat protectant all over your hair.
+Be sure to flip your head over, and start blowdrying with a round brush.
+After the dampness is gone, flip the hair back over, and begin to blow dry the rest in sections.
 Make sure to have a diffuser on the end of your dryer to give hair an amped-up vibe.

-Velcro Rollers: After blow drying hair, set front pieces in velcro rollers and clips for about 20 minutes to maintain high volume.
+After blow-drying hair, set front pieces in velcro rollers and clips for about 20 minutes to maintain high volume.

-Tease: Let the rollers out and lightly tease the parts of hair at the crown of your head.
+Let the rollers out, and lightly tease the parts of hair at the crown of your head.

-Root Lifter: After teasing, spritz a small amount of root lifter in your hair to make sure your roots stay up.
-This can be in either mousse or spray form just make sure not to put in too much product to work against you and weigh hair down in the process.
+After teasing, spritz a small amount of root lifter in your hair to make sure your roots stay up.
+This can be in either mousse or spray form, but just make sure not to put in too much product.
+Doing so will work against you—and weigh hair down in the process.

-Layers: The next time you head to your salon to get your hair cut, give layers a try.
-By layering sections of hair, a texturized look is created which gives off the sense of thicker hair.
+The next time you head to your salon to get your hair cut, give layers a try.
+Layering sections of hair creates a texturized look that makes your hair appear thicker.

-Brushing: Don’t brush your hair too often, this stimulates oils from the scalp which will make hair flat.
-If you must fix your hair with some sort of a tool, opt for a wide-tooth comb.
+Don’t brush your hair too often; this stimulates oils from the scalp, which will make your hair flat.
+If you must fix your hair with some sort of tool, opt for a wide-tooth comb.